History of County Kildare: Local politicians

-Kildare had ten parliamentary representatives in old Irish House of Commons – two for the Kildare county and two members each from Athy, Harristown, Kildare Borough and Naas.
+Kildare had ten parliamentary representatives in old Irish House of Commons – two for the County Kildare and two members from each of the boroughs of Athy, Harristown, Kildare and Naas.
 Two of the most powerful figures in 18th century politics resided in the county, Speakers of the house William Conolly at Castletown House near Celbridge and John Ponsonby at Bishopscourt near Kill.
-The post-1801 Act of Union Kildare county constituency had two seats in the British House of Commons.
+The post-1801 Act of Union County Kildare constituency had two seats in the United Kingdom House of Commons.
 The La Touche and Fitzgerald families controlled local politics through the first half of the 19th century until challenged by Balyna-born Richard More O'Ferrall.
 Naas Corporation, countrolled by the Bourke family, was dissolved in 1840.
 In 1898 Stephen J Brown was elected first chairman of the first Kildare County Council to be directly elected.
 With the rise of the Home Rule movement and the establishment of a nationalist newspaper, the Leinster Leader in Naas in 1884, William H. F. Cogan and Otho Fitzgerald were succeeded by Home Rule members of parliament Charles Henry Meldon, James Leahy and James Carew, owner of the Leinster Leader and founder of the Irish Independent newspaper.